 — Breece Hall, NFL Running Back, New York JetsTraining the Nervous System

-For Breece, speed isn't just a stat — it's his game.
+For Breece, speed is not just a stat.
+It is his game.
 A major knee injury threatens that top-end gear.
-The focus of his Accelerate ACL program was neuromuscular re-education using the Volta X device.
+The focus of his Accelerate ACL program was neuromuscular re-education through a system built from more than 14 years of experience training and working with ACL athletes, combining ACL-specific performance training with direct current electrical stimulation to restore strength, movement quality, confidence, and explosiveness.

-After ACL surgery, the brain's connection to the quad muscle shuts down — a phenomenon called arthrogenic muscle inhibition.
-The Volta X uses direct current neuromuscular stimulation to reactivate that connection, which is why athletes like Breece feel muscles that are "sore but fresh" after sessions.
+After ACL surgery, the brain's connection to the quad muscle shuts down: a phenomenon called arthrogenic muscle inhibition.
+Accelerate ACL's program uses direct current neuromuscular stimulation to reactivate that connection, which is why athletes like Breece feel muscles that are "sore but fresh" after sessions.
 The muscle is firing again.

 Exceeding Expectations